nats-io/nats-site/README.md

 > Building the NATS site/documentation currently requires Hugo version 0.80 or higher.
 Installation instructions can be found [here](https://gohugo.io/getting-started/installing).

+#### Building the Site

 See the makefile for run commands.

-#### Building the Site

-WIP
+Thank you for your interest in NATS!